tommikaikkonen/prettyprinter/docs/usage.rst

 Usage in Python code and default shell
 ------------------------------

-It is not possible to override the printer for evaluated values in the Python shell.
-You should use IPython because it is alot easier to work with, but you may use :func:`~prettyprinter.cpprint` to print values in the default shell or in your code, similar to the standard library ``pprint``:
+Call :func:`~prettyprinter.cpprint` for colored output or :func:`~prettyprinter.pprint` for uncolored output, just like ``pprint.pprint``:

 .. code:: python

     >>> from prettyprinter import cpprint
     >>> cpprint({'a': 1, 'b': 2})
     # ...colored output

+Unfortunately, it's not possible to override the representation printer for values evaluated in the default Python shell.
+I recommend using IPython.

 Usage with IPython
 ------------------